 Cleveland Auto Mechanic School Overviews with Program Overviews

 The Cleveland area has at least five schools, all within 50 miles of the city, that offer auto mechanic programs.
-Learn about the programs, admission info and program requirements for 3 of these schools to make an informed education decision.
+Learn about the programs, admission info and program requirements for three of these schools to make an informed education decision.

 Comparison of Cleveland Auto Mechanic Schools

 - Cuyahoga Community College has a short-term certificate program in automotive maintenance & general service, a certificate of proficiency program and an Associate of Applied Science in Automotive Technology program.
 The associate degree program is certified by the National Automotive Technicians Education Foundation (NATEF) in eight categories recognized by the National Institute for Automotive Service Excellence (ASE).
 Its main campus is less than a mile from downtown, while its Parma locate is about 12 miles from downtown Cleveland.